How to Solve Common Household Electrical Problems

 electrical fires

 Nobody likes to deal with electrical problems in their home.
-They’re a nuisance and they can be dangerous.
-Home electrical problems accounted for about 51,000 fires and more than 500 deaths annually in the U.S. according to the Electrical Safety Foundation International.
+They’re a nuisance and can be dangerous.
+According to the Electrical Safety Foundation International, home electrical problems account for about 51,000 fires and more than 500 deaths annually in the U.S.

 But why all these fires?
 Why so much damage?